asiyahSO/Computer-Graphics-3D-Models-Blender/README.md

 # Computer-Graphics-3D-Models-Blender
 > A collection of simple 3D models created using Blender as part of an academic assignment.
-The models were developed as part of learning and practicing 3D modeling techniques.

 ## Models
 - Bird